jaydeelew/CompareAI/docs/features/RATE_LIMITING_IMPLEMENTATION.md

 This document describes the **multi-layer anti-abuse system** implemented to prevent users from exceeding daily limits.
 The system uses **model-based pricing** where each AI model response counts individually toward the daily limit.

 **Updated October 22, 2025:** Switched from comparison-based to model-based rate limiting.
-All tiers now support up to 9 models per comparison.
+Model limits are tiered: Free (3), Starter/Starter Plus (6), Pro/Pro Plus (9).

 ## Architecture